Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

     Trade manager has been added to ZenGin not that long before the release of Gothic 1 (as discussed and discovered on [Phoenix the Game Discord server](https://discord.gg/CK4VAR7fpH) with the acquisition of Gothic version `0.94k`).
 In version 0.94 the trade manager worked quite differently and used a special (nowadays unused) Daedalus class `C_ItemReact`.

 ### permanent
-Dialogues with `permanent = TRUE` do not dispensary after the dialogue is played.
+Dialogues with `permanent = TRUE` do not disappear after the dialogue is played.
 This is used for dialogues where you ask for directions or flavor dialogues for unnamed NPCs.

 !!!
 Bug
     Frequently used external function `Npc_KnowsInfo` which returns true if the dialogue instance has been played has had a bug in the implementation for a long time.
 This bug made it impossible to use this function with dialogue instances with `permanent = TRUE` as it would always return `FALSE`.
 This has been fixed in `Union 1.0m`.